aeturrell/coding-for-economists/reading-and-writing.md

 It's best *not* to use formats associated with proprietary software, especially if the standard may change over time (Stata files change with the version of Stata used!!) or if opening the data in that tool might change it (hello Excel).
 It's also good practice *not* to use a data storage format that cannot easily be opened by other tools.
 For this reason, I don't generally recommend Python's pickle format or R's RDA format (though of course it's fine if your data is completely internal to your project and you're only using one language).

 ## Review

+If you know how to read in data from file(s), the internet, and APIs, and write out to file, then you've mastered the content of this chapter!